 👍 John’s Rule of Thumb If you’re not too picky when it comes to the look of your antiqued tiles, go with a local company — otherwise, check out some of the artistic glass and mirror you can find online.

-Other Options for Antiqued Mirror Tiles
+Options Instead of Antiqued Mirror

 Peel and Stick Antiqued Mirror Tiles

-Home Depot Antiqued Mirror Tiles
+Home Depot Antiqued Mirror Tiles/strong>